bitn8/Resume-Manifesto/README.md

 **2021 - Current**

-I am the architect of Turbin3's strategic vision, a champion of anarchy tamed by code and AI.
+I am the architect of Turbin3's strategic vision, an evoker of anarchy tamed by code and AI.
 With over a decade of experience in technology and having advised on more than 15 blockchain projects, my journey is one of calculated risks, fueled by a deep skepticism of traditional systems that lag innovation.
 I drive strategy across all facets of Turbin3: revenue, funding, HR, and research, fostering a community of over 1000 web3 developers producing over 30 hackathon-winning projects.

-We are dismantling the outdated education paradigm that fuels structural unemployment, building a new model that prepares humanity for a future where technology liberates.
+We are dismantling the outdated education paradigm that fuels structural unemployment and hinders unfettered progression, building a new model that prepares humanity for a future where technology liberates.
 My expertise in DeFi risk and protocol analysis, honed through identifying vulnerabilities, guides us towards a world where individuals thrive in a world that maintains order in what appears to be chaos, guided by the elegant order of code and AI.
 This is my contribution to posterity.
 This is Turbin3.

 ## SuperPosition, Concordia